-A losing candidate in any election who is the apparent loser by a margin of 1% or more behind the leading candidate and who desires a recount must file with the Secretary of State a written request for a recount within 5 business days after the election.
+A losing candidate in any election who is the apparent loser and who desires a recount must file with the Secretary of State a written request for a recount within 5 business days after the election.
 The recount is held under the supervision of the Secretary of State, who shall allow the candidate's representatives or counsel to recount the ballots.
 The candidate may not act as a counter of ballots.